0xirison/YouTube-Downloader/README.md

 # Introduction
 YouTube Downloader, a GUI program to download YouTube videos based on the specified quality.
+It is built by Python using PyQt 6 Framework.

 # Installation
 Run the following commands: